ckm3/lightkurve-ext/README.md

 Also the `search_TESSlightcurve()` function can search local TESS light curves more efficiently with a sector constructed directory.

 Moreover, I also supply a function for selecting light curves between different products (authors).
 That can be very useful when multiple products like SPOC and HLSP data are both available at a sector.
 To achieve this, use `lkx.select_lc_with_author_priority` to create a new `LightCurveCollection` with a given author priority.

+- Overwrite the `LightCurve` and `LightCurveCollection` classes to add some useful methods.
+For instance, our  `stitch` method of `LightCurveCollection` can handle negative flux value and normalize it as the relative variability.
+The `split_by_gap` method of `LightCurve` object will split a light curve into different parts with a given gap threshold.
+I also added some new method for the `fill_gaps` method to make it support filling with NaN and zero.

 ## Installation
 ```